Steve Bornstein: NFL Network

 In January 2003, Bornstein was appointed president and CEO of NFL Network and Executive Vice President of Media by then NFL Commissioner Paul Tagliabue.
 While at the NFL, Bornstein oversaw the league's media division, which included the relationships with national broadcast and sponsorship partners as well as NFL-owned media assets and revenue.

 In November 2003, Bornstein launched NFL Network, which was the most widely distributed sports network in the history of the industry when it launched and became the youngest network ever to win a Sports Emmy after just 58 days on the air.

+On April 14, 2004, Bornstein was integral in creating the first NFL schedule release special.
+The two-hour segment was the first of its kind to announce the schedule for the upcoming NFL season.
+Since then, similar segments have aired each year across various competing networks in prime time.
+It was also Bornstein's suggestion to move the start of each NFL Draft from Saturday afternoon to Thursday evenings in prime time.
+The yearly draft has since become a staple on the NFL calendar with millions of people tuning in every year.

 In 2009, Bornstein spearheaded the creation of NFL RedZone, the widely acclaimed channel produced by NFL Network that whips around live to every NFL game on Sunday afternoons delivering the touchdowns and most exciting moments to viewers.

 Under Bornstein's leadership, NFL Network and NFL RedZone completed distribution deals with Cablevision and Time Warner Cable in 2012.
 Currently in more than 72 million homes, NFL Network now has carriage agreements with each of the country's largest television providers including Comcast, DirecTV, DISH Network, Cablevision, Cox, Charter, Time Warner Cable, Verizon FiOS and AT&T U-Verse.